Shopify/slate/docs/v1/versioned_docs/version-1.0.0-beta.14/connect-to-your-store.md

 # The ID of the theme you wish to upload files to
 SLATE_THEME_ID=32112656003

-# A list of file patterns to ignore, with each list item separated by ':'
+# A list of file patterns to ignore, with each list item separated by ':' (optional)
 SLATE_IGNORE_FILES=config/settings_data.json

+# The timeout for upload theme (optional)
+SLATE_TIMEOUT=2m
 ```

 ## Setting SLATE_STORE